TreeMap Structure and Visualization

 , its relationship with TreeMap

-is similar to the relationship between HashMap
+is just like the relationship between HashSet

-is just a simple wrapper around TreeMap
+is a wrapper around TreeMap

 The classic TreeNode